 An HR strategy is a document, a plan, or a vision that an HR or People Team puts together to help guide their efforts over an extended period of time.
-It is meant to align the goals of the HR department with the goals of the business, in order to formulate a plan and concrete set of measures to reach those goals (both organizationally and out in the market).
+It is meant to align the goals of the HR department with the goals of the business, in order to formulate a plan and concrete set of measures to reach those goals (both organisationally and out in the market).

 How Connected Are HR and Business Strategy?

-Incredibly!
+They are incredibly connected.
 The internal goals set out in an HR strategy should seek to support the overall business goals.
 While this can be done directly or indirectly, there needs to be an understanding of how it is happening and how it can help.